-My research interests focus on several areas of accounting and financial economics including: determinants of disclosures and their capital market consequences; peer effects of corporate communication platforms; effects of preferential access in capital markets on institutional investors; effects of mandatory textual disclosures on the beliefs and opinions of shareholders; and, unintended consequences of SEC mandated disclosures on informed traders such as mutual funds and corporate insiders.
+My research interests focus on several areas of accounting and financial economics including: determinants of disclosures and their capital market consequences; peer effects of corporate communication platforms; effects of preferential access in capital markets on institutional investors; effects of mandatory textual disclosures on the opinions of shareholders; and, unintended consequences of SEC mandated disclosures on informed traders such as mutual funds and corporate insiders.

 BCOR 2203 - Principles of Accounting I